 Published by Frederick Warne & Co.
 Ltd & New York.
 Around 1930.
 Book in really good condition, just some spotting on the first couple of pages

 Please see images for condition.
 As with any true vintage item there may be some wear and tear, that naturally and inevitably occurs as a result of normal wear or aging, and perfectly shows that before you owned it, it really did have a whole other life.

-Join our little community, where I share my ramblings of running the business, some favourite haunts, interior inspiration and styling tips.
-Be the first to hear about workshops, discounts and offerings.
+Sign up here, to receive my shopkeeper ramblings for favourite haunts, interior inspiration and styling tips.
+Plus, be the first to hear about workshops, discounts and offerings.

 You can unsubscribe at any time using the link in the footer of our emails.

 A DOUBLE OPT-IN EMAIL, AND YOUR INTRODUCTORY 10% DISCOUNT CODE WILL FOLLOW.
 PLEASE CHECK YOUR JUNK MAIL.